Free research paper sample on Cash Flow:

 These cash flow problems may be caused by various factors.
 Overtrading occurs when business operations (sales) increase faster than the cash being received for them.
 Sometimes it’s due to a business allowing too many goods to be bought on credit or repaying high interest loans as a result of high borrowing levels.
 These situations result in the business’ inability to pay creditors because of restricted cash.
 Some firms rely on seasonal trade receiving inconsistent cash inflow leading to periods of cash flow problems.

 A short term solution to a firm experiencing cash shortage is to borrow money from banks, venture capitalists or extend credit from creditors.
 Some businesses use the overdraft facility provided by banks.
 They are allowed to borrow a specified amount over what they actually have in their account.
 Otherwise the firms’ current liabilities become greater than its current assets and resulting in it becoming technically insolvent.
 It will ‘wind up’ (or liquidate which refers to selling off all assets to repay creditors) and discontinue operations.

 In the long run a firm has to develop proficient cash flow forecasting.
 This allows the business to prepare in advance for deficit or difficult cash flow periods.
-Appropriate measures must be put in place to ensure that cash flow is at optimum level by training and developing a specialised unit for this purpose.
+Appropriate measures must be put in place to ensure that cash flow is at optimum level by training and developing a specialized unit for this purpose.

 Free research papers, free research paper samples and free example research projects on Cash Flow topics are plagiarized.
 EffectivePapers.com is professional research paper writing service which is committed to write top-quality custom research papers, term papers, essays, thesis papers and dissertations.
 All custom research papers are written by qualified Master’s and PhD writers.
 Just order a custom written research paper on Cash Flow at our website and we will write your research paper at affordable prices.
 We are available 24/7 to help students with writing research papers for high school, college and university.